valkey-io/valkey-doc/commands/bgsave.md

 Save the DB in background.

 Normally the OK code is immediately returned.
-Redis forks, the parent continues to serve the clients, the child saves the DB on disk then exits.
+Valkey forks, the parent continues to serve the clients, the child saves the DB on disk then exits.

 An error is returned if there is already a background save running or if there